Appclusive/Net.Appclusive.Docs/docs/Clients/PowerShell.md

 Appclusive (R) provides a Microsoft PowerShell module which you can use to manage and work with the Appclusive API.
-This module is built on the DotNetCSharp client and acts as a convenience wrapper.
-For more information about the DotNetCSharp client see the documentation [.Net C# client](../DotNetCSharp/!index).
+This module is built on the [C# .NET Client](CSharpDotNet/) and acts as a convenience wrapper.
+For more information about the [C# .NET Client](CSharpDotNet/) see the documentation [.Net C# Client](../CSharpDotNet/).

 # Installation